 Application

-2.1 Applications to become a debt sponsor must be made to the JSE by submitting the application form pursuant to Schedule 4, Form A1.
+2.1 Applications to become a debt sponsor must be made to the JSE by submitting the application form pursuant to Schedule 4 Form A1.

 2.2 In order to be approved as a debt sponsor or designated person a written application must be made to the JSE pursuant to Schedule 3.